max-kay/pba/report/report.typ

   image("../figs/fcc.png", width: 50%),
   caption: [The structure of #text(M_COLOR, "M") \[#text(M_PRIME_COLOR, "M'") (#text(C_COLOR, "C")#text(N_COLOR, "N"))#sub("6")\]]
 )<fcc>
 However this exact structure is only achievable if the M ion has the same charge as the #ce("[M'(CN)_6]") ion in other words if charge balance allows $x=1$.
+An example of such a PBA is #ce("Pt[Pt(CN)_6]").
 If this condition is not met then some of the hexacyanometalate sites remain unoccupied.
-These vacancies may be filled with water or alkali metals depending on the composition and production method.

 Prussian blue itself has the composition #ce("Fe^III [Fe^II (CN)_6]_¾").
 The fill fraction of ¾ allows the vacancies to be arranged in a periodic fashion in the cubic crystal structure.
+These vacancies aren't true vacancies in the strict sense.
+They don't remain empty.
+In the case of Prussian blue they are filled with water or depending on the production method might even be filled with alkali metal ions.
+This further complicates the condition of charge balance and is one of the reasons why the structure of Prussian blue has long been a mystery.

+#figure(
+  image("../figs/fefe_vac_w.png", width: 50%),
+  caption: [Arrangement of vacancies in Prussian blue @ray_tracer] )

 In other PBAs like for example #ce("Mn^II [Co^III (CN)_6]_⅔") the fill fraction might not allow for a periodic arrangement of vacancies in a cubic crystal.
 This leads the crystal to be a frustrated system, as there is no singular state with lowest energy.

-Some additional structure is still expected to occur as depending on the elements in the structure chains of vacancies along #crystallo("<1 1 0>") or #crystallo("<1 0 0>") might be preferred.
+// write about vacancies avoiding each other.
+Vacancies in the crystal can be interpreted as a micropore.
+If two vacancy lie next to each other they connect to form a larger micropore.
+Thus the structure of vacancies in the crystal is important for many transport properties of the bulk material.
+Prussian blue has found application in medicine against Cs poisoning as Cs ions fit within the vacancies of the crystal where they remain immobilized.
+Other applications for the microporosity of PBAs include the storage of gases (eg. Hydrogen) and proton conduction.

-In this paper we explore the arrangement of vacancies of material with $x=⅔$ through a Monte Carlo simulation.
+In this paper we explore the arrangement of vacancies of PBA with fill fraction $x=⅔$ through a Monte Carlo simulation using a simple nearest and next nearest neighbor interaction approximation for the hamiltonian.

 == Diffuse scattering